In the mobile mobile mount

 Emended: In this study, subcircular specimens of Watznaueria measuring less than 10.0 µm in length and characterised by a closed central area are assigned to Watznaueria angustoralis.

 Extinction angles measured from the distal side are typically approximately 73° in the shields and approximately 60° in the tube cycles.
+The locking cycle remains in constant extinction, forming a narrow dim suture between the shield and tube cycle.

 It is further distinguished from similarly sized Watznaueria deflandrei by its subcircular outline and by the measurable extinction angle in the tube cycles.
 In Watznaueria angustoralis, the extinction angle in the tube cycles is approximately 60° on the distal side.
 In contrast, this angle cannot be directly measured in Watznaueria deflandrei because its constituent segments are obliquely oriented; instead, the apparent angle between extinction directions is approximately 63°, corresponding to an obliquity of approximately 27°.